- £26,682 to £43,032 Per year

 If you enjoy facing challenges, solving problems and would like to contribute to keeping your community safe while developing a wider range of skills, then policing could be for you.

-It's a demanding and fast paced environment, but one that is incredibly rewarding for those looking to make a real difference.
+It's a demanding and fast-paced environment, but one that is incredibly rewarding for those looking to make a real difference.
 From providing community reassurance to making arrests, our officers are supporting the community 24 hours a day 365 days a year.
+You must be prepared to work a shift pattern, including nightshifts, work long hours, which will fall on Bank Holidays, Christmas, New Year and all Bank Holidays.

 We are looking for dedicated and enthusiastic people with a passion for serving the community and keeping the public safe.
 Our officers provide a vital frontline service for our community and visitors to County Durham and Darlington.